christophM/iml-talk/2018-causality-workshop/2018-talk-causality.md

 ## Some thoughts on causality

+- "All other variables are held constant" $\Rightarrow$ same for interpretation methods
+- Interpretation methods suffer from correlation
+- Interpretability as building block for causality? (e.g. PDP is equivalent of linear model weights)
 - do-calculus for non-linear models?
 - PDP shows causal feature effects (intervention) if ML model is causal
 - Inherent conflict between predictive performance and causality (e.g. add confounders to improve performance)